RObert Burns

 BURN’S DAY

 Our Brother and poet died in Dumfries on July 21, 1796 at the early age of thirty seven and was buried five days later at Alloway Kirk, Ayr.
-No grave in all Scotland is more cherished by the visitor than that of Robert Burns, who had many faults and who like all men made many mistakes in life, but whose tender heart gave to humanity greatly sweet messages.
+No grave in all Scotland is held in greater affection by visitors than that of Robert Burns—a man who, like all others, had his faults and faced the trials of life, yet whose tender heart bestowed upon humanity messages of enduring sweetness.

 His name will live on to the end of time.